-of the Industry.
+This is a reference to a strike of the granite workers in Barre, Vermont, where the Italian workers - radicals in their majority - had so notably prevailed that their enthusiasm scared the flabby leaders of the American Federation of Labor even more than the bosses of the Industry.
 So much so that at the AFL Convention for the Constitutional Revision, an amendment was proposed and approved, making it mandatory to use the English language exclusively in Union assemblies, denying aliens the right to express themselves in their own language.
 Of course, the amendment was totally ignored wherever the Union members were strong enough to prevent the leaders from talking in English.

-Nowadays, it is impossible for the workers of any trade to remain independent from their union.
-In the United States, at least, those who remain separate are considered "scab", even to me that this question involves elements of such disparity as to make Merlino foresee the agony of anarchism.
+field more suited to his ability and preference.
+In any case, it doesn't seem to me that this question involves elements of such disparity as to make Merlino foresee the agony of anarchism.